alantian2018/Augmented_Hacks/README.md

 [You can try it out on our website!](https://pollution.theglobaltech.org/)
 ***
 ### Methodologies
-In order to predict the effect climate change on various countries and regions around the world, we have developed a model using LSTM machine learning algorithms to predict future average carbon dioxide levels.
+In order to predict the effect climate change on various countries and regions around the world, we have developed a model using regression to predict future average carbon dioxide levels.
 We plan add more features in the future, and to scale this to specific cities as opposed to just countries.
 ***
 ### Credits and References
 This project was developed during the [Augmented Hacks Hackathon](https://www.augmentedhacks.org/).